jonescompneurolab/hnn-core/paper.md

 # Quick example code of running a simulation

 HNN-core has minimal dependencies which allows for effortless installation using the pip Python installer.
 In addition to numpy, scipy and matplotlib common in most libraries in the scientific Python stack, HNN-core uses Neuron for the cell and circuit modeling.
 Here, we demonstrate how the HNN-core interface can be used to quickly simulate and plot the net cortical dipole response to a brief exogenously evoked drive representing “feedforward” thalamocortical input.
 This input  (referred to as ‘evprox1’) effectively targets the proximal dendrites of the pyramidal neurons in L2/3 and L5, using the template neocortical model as in @jones2009quantitative.
+Note that this simulation is not addressing a specific scientific question, and is simply an educational example.

 \newpage